arvidn/libtorrent/docs/manual.rst

 a list of the same form as the one returned from ``trackers()`` and will replace it.
 If you want an immediate effect, you have to call `force_reannounce()`_.

-``add_tracker()`` will look if the specified tracker is already in the set.
-If it is, it doesn't do anything.
-If it's not in the current set of trackers, it will insert it in the tier specified in the announce_entry.

 add_url_seed() remove_url_seed() url_seeds()